Approximately one-third of all college students are affected by interpersonal violence in one way or another.

 Hetzel-Riggin holds an advanced certificate in traumatic stress studies from the International Society for Traumatic Stress Studies.
 She has done extensive research on the identification, prediction, classification and prevention of the effects of traumatic experiences on mental health, relationships and coping, especially in survivors of interpersonal violence.

-“I Can Make A Difference: The Bystander’s Role in Ending Relationship Violence” is hosted by Penn State Behrend’s B.A. and B.S. in Psychology degree programs and by the student Psychology Coalition with support from the Susan Hirt Hagen CORE (Community Outreach, Research, and Evaluation), the School of Humanities and Social Sciences and the Student Activity Fee.
+“I Can Make A Difference: The Bystander’s Role in Ending Relationship Violence” is hosted by Penn State Behrend’s Psychology degree programs and by the student Psychology Coalition with support from the Susan Hirt Hagen CORE (Community Outreach, Research and Evaluation), the School of Humanities and Social Sciences and the Student Activity Fee.
 For additional information, contact Carol Wilson, assistant professor of psychology, at 814-898-6082 or firstname.lastname@example.org.